selaaa-online/Containerized-Messenger-Application/README.md

   programming" requirement.
 - **Newline-delimited JSON.** Chosen over a fixed binary protocol for readability and easy extensibility.
 Framing by `\n` avoids partial-message issues from TCP's stream nature.
-- **Task-per-connection concurrency.** Each client runs on its own async task; the shared client registry is a `ConcurrentDictionary`, and outbound writes are serialized per connection via a semaphore in `MessageChannel`.
+- **Task-per-connection concurrency.** Each client runs on its own async task over the thread pool (see the *Concurrency model* section above); the shared client registry is a `ConcurrentDictionary`, and outbound writes are serialized per connection via a semaphore in `MessageChannel`.
 This keeps the concurrency model simple and safe without manual locking around the socket.
 - **Short-lived DbContexts.** A lightweight `IDbContextFactory` creates a fresh `ChatDbContext` per operation, which is the recommended pattern for concurrent access and avoids sharing a context across threads.